influoai-prog/demomatebase/README.md

 - `NEXT_PUBLIC_BASE_AUTO_SPEND_*` configure the spend permission token, decimals, and maximum allowance.
 - `NEXT_PUBLIC_BASE_INVOICE_*` configure the invoice destination and minimum amount (in wei) that must be paid before checkout.
 - `NEXT_PUBLIC_BASE_PAYMASTER_URL` is optional if you are sponsoring gas via a paymaster.
+- `NEXT_PUBLIC_BASE_FAUCET_THRESHOLD` caps how much USDC a wallet can hold before the built-in faucet becomes unavailable.
+- `CDP_API_*` and `CDP_WALLET_SECRET` are required to enable the Base Sepolia USDC faucet powered by the Coinbase Developer Platform.
+Leave them unset to hide the on-chain funding shortcut.

 ### Running Locally